 There are two ways to pre-pay for Hall meals (i.e. buffet-style lunch or dinner; there are separate booking arrangements for special occasions).
 Both have the advantage of convenience over paying by cash at the till and the first method is considerably cheaper.
 Here are sample cash prices for College members.

 The two pre-payment methods are: 1. a termly meal-deal for dinners or lunches; and 2. the option of putting money on your University Card for all meals purchased in Hall.

-1. To take advantage of the College’s meal-deal for Trinity Term 2017, please visit our payments site by Sunday of 3rd week of term (7 May) at the latest.
-The meal-deal runs from Monday of 1st week and ends on the Sunday of 9th week (24 April to 18 June 2017).
+1. To take advantage of the College’s meal-deal for Michaelmas Term 2017, please visit our payments site by Sunday of 3rd week of term (22 October) at the latest.
+The meal-deal runs from Monday of 1st week and ends on the Sunday of 9th week (9 October to 3 December 2017).
 Pre-payment dinners/lunches consist of a main meal, with vegetables and potatoes, rice or noodles or a main meal plus a standard side salad; and a hot or cold dessert or a piece of fruit.
 The options are, for weeks 1-8 of each term: 7 dinners per week for £175.31 for the term; 5 dinners per week on any day for £141.08; 5 dinners per week Monday to Friday for £124.88; or 5 lunches per week Monday to Friday for £124.90 - which is very good value for money.

 2. To deposit money on your University Card, you should also visit our payments site and indicate the amount you wish to top up with.

 You can combine a Pre-Payment Meal-Deal with a University Card deposit by visiting the payments website and selecting both options.
 Please note:

 - Any meal-deal or money you pay in will be added to your University Card, which you must produce at the tills in Hall.
 If you cannot present your card, you will be charged cash for your meal.